 This paper aims to address the standing question whether there exists a practically-efficient, nearly-linear time spectral graph sparsification algorithm that can immediately enable the development of nearly-linear time sparse SDD matrix solvers and other graph-based algorithms for large-scale, real-world problems.
-Our work is built upon the recent spectral perturbation analysis framework that allows for highly-scalable spectral sparsification of large (weighted) undirected graphs [12], [13], which also shows connections with the Courant-Fishcher theorem for generalized eigenvalues as well as recent graph signal processing techniques [26].
+Our work is built upon the recent spectral perturbation analysis framework that allows for highly-scalable spectral sparsification of large (weighted) undirected graphs [11], [12].

 Our method starts by extracting a spectrally-critical spanning tree subgraph as a backbone of the sparsifier, and subsequently recovers a small portion spectrally-critical offtree edges to the spanning tree.
-In many scientific computing and graph-related applications, it is usually desired to construct sparsifiers according to a given spectral similarity level: introducing too few edges may lead to poor approximation of the original graph, whereas too many edges can result in rather high computational complexity.
-For example, when using a preconditioned conjugate gradient (PCG) method to solve a symmetric diagonally dominant (SDD) matrix for multiple right-hand-side (RHS) vectors, it is hoped the PCG solver would converge to a good solution as fast as possible, which usually requires the sparsifier (preconditioner) to be highly spectrally-similar to the original problem or achieve relatively a small condition number; on the other hand, in many graph partitioning tasks, only the Fiedler vector (the first nontrivial eigenvector) of graph Laplacian is needed [28], so even a sparsifier with a much lower spectral similarity should suffice.
+In many scientific computing and graph-related applications, it can be quite desired to construct spectral graph sparsifiers according to a given spectral similarity level: introducing too few edges may lead to poor approximation of the original graph, whereas too many edges can result in high computational complexity.
+For example, when using a preconditioned conjugate gradient (PCG) solver to solve a symmetric diagonally dominant (SDD) matrix for multiple right-hand-side (RHS) vectors, it is hoped the PCG solver would converge to a good solution as quickly as possible, which usually requires the sparsifier (preconditioner) to be highly spectrally-similar to the original problem; on the other hand, in many graph partitioning tasks, only the Fiedler vector (the first nontrivial eigenvector) of graph Laplacian is needed [26], so even a sparsifier with much lower spectral similarity will suffice.
 To this end, this work introduces a similarity-aware spectral graph sparsification framework that leverages efficient spectral off-tree edge embedding and filtering schemes to construct spectral sparsifiers with guaranteed spectral similarity.

 The contribution of this work has been summarized as follows: